 Via Ferrata Torre di Toblin bears another, official name - “delle Scalette”, however everyone I met, including the staff at the nearby rifugio calls it Torre di Toblin.
 It leads to the top of the mountain of the same name.
 The translation from Italian is the Tower of Toblin.

 The route bore witness to many atrocities of the First World War.
 The summit of Torre Di Toblin was used by the Austrian soldiers as an observation post.
-More Italian and Australian soldiers died from exposure, starvation and avalanches during the Mountain War of 1915-17 then in actual combat.
+More Italian and Australian soldiers died from exposure, starvation and avalanches during the Mountain War of 1915-17 than in actual combat.